Rainbow Tur\'an problems for forbidden subposets: Results on

-With Lemma \ref{downlemma} in hand, we are going to define a tree poset $\cT^k$ that will be universal for all tree posets of size $k$ in the sense that $\cT^k$ will rainbow force all such tree posets.
+With Lemma \ref{downlemma} and \ref{uplemma} in hand, we are going to define a tree poset $\cT^k$ that will be universal for all tree posets of size $k$ in the sense that $\cT^k$ will rainbow force all such tree posets.
 The poset $\cT^k$ has height $k$ and all its maximal chains have length $k$, $CG(\cT^k)$ has radius $k$ with its central vertex having rank $k$.
-Every element $x$ of $\cT^k$ with $r(x)>1$ covers $k$ other elements, and every element $x'$ of $\cT^k$ with $r(x')<k$ is covered by $k$ other elements.
-One way to generate $\cT^k$ is as follows.
-Consider a copy of $D^k$, its root $x$ is going to be the central element of $\cT^k$.
-The other elements of this $D^k$ are \textit{down elements}.
-To any such element $y$ with $r(y)=r$, we append a $U^{k,k-r+1}$ identifying $y$ with the root of this uptree and denote this by $U'(y)$.
+We generate $\cT^k$ is as follows.
+Consider a copy of $\Delta^k$, its root $x$ is going to be the central element of $\cT^k$.
+The other elements of this $\Delta^k$ are \textit{down elements}.
+To any such element $y$ with $r(y)=r$, we append a $\nabla^{k,k-r+1}$ identifying $y$ with the root of this uptree and denote this by $U'(y)$.
 All other elements of these uptrees are \textit{up elements}.
 Note that these elements are at distance 2 from $x$ in $CG(\cT^k)$.
-We continue in this way: to every up element $z$ of rank $r$, we append a $D^{k,r}$, denoted $D'(z)$, and make the newly added elements down elements, while to every down element $z$ of rank $r$, we append a $U^{k,k-r+1}$, denoted $D'(z)$, and make the newly added elements up elements.
+We continue in this way: to every up element $z$ of rank $r$, we append a $\Delta^{k,r}$, denoted $D'(z)$, and make the newly added elements down elements, while to every down element $z$ of rank $r$, we append a $\nabla^{k,k-r+1}$, denoted $U'(z)$, and make the newly added elements up elements.
 We finish this process when the radius of $CG(\cT^k)$ becomes $k$, i.e. after $k$ steps.